 The role of your board is to develop and nurture long-term strategies.
 In your meetings, expect to spend a fair deal of time on how you are working to achieve growth, while remaining true to your mission and values.
 This might mean developing a corporate and strategic plan with your board, and continuously measuring your progress against it.

 Having a thorough understanding of your competitive landscape can help you achieve strategic goals, grow financially and avoid risks.
 So your board members will want to know that you understand your industry, customers and competitors.
 Provide them with detailed and up-to-date SWOT (strengths, weaknesses, opportunities and threats) and PEST (political, economic, social and technological) analyses.
-Have data to hand that backs up the information you provide.
+Have data on hand that backs up the information you provide.

 Showing your board the numbers isn’t enough.
 They’ll want the story behind them.
 If you’ve experienced any dips or peaks in revenue, be ready to put some context around why they occurred.